-Make Your Own Body Lotion!
+Make Your Own Natural Body Lotion!

 Elizabeth Flynn is an organic chemist and essential oil expert based in Santa Cruz.
 She generously shared the following recipe for a nourishing homemade body lotion.
 This is a very thick cream, so using squeezable plastic containers is not advisable.